-The company produces high-end modules with an emphasis on build quality; attention to detail; ethics, and responsible sourcing.
+The company produces high-end modules emphasizing build quality, attention to detail, ethics, and responsible sourcing.
 This results in creative and fun modules that inspire original sounds.

 In addition to producing some of the best Eurorack modules on the market, ALM / Busy Circuits offers world-class support to the users of its incredible products along with ongoing product update to continuously improve upon some of their best-selling modules.